deta/cloud-docs/docs/micros/env_vars.md

 ### Setting Environment Variables

 Environment variables can be set to your Micro through the Deta cli's [update command](../cli/commands.md#deta-update).
+These variables are encrypted at rest.

 You need to create a file where you specify your environment variables with their values.

 :::note
 We stronlgy recommend creating a file called `.env` so that this file is skipped by the Deta cli and not deployed with your Micro's code.
+Also, please do not share/commit your env file publicly.
 :::

 You can use the following command to update your enviornment variables: